 Finally, natural environments provide better air quality, increasing oxygen flow to the brain, blood, and muscles while also improving respiration.
 Leaves absorb carbon dioxide and other particles (carbon monoxide, formaldehyde and benzenes) in the air for photosynthesis and release oxygen in the air as a byproduct of synthesizing sugar.
 Forest bathers are exposed to this air replete in oxygen.

-Rx: Nature.
-More on the health benefits
+A Rx of Shinrin-yoku: More on the health benefits

 Just as the “park prescription” phenomenon is overtaking the US; and “earthing” to ground yourself has taken root with New Age spiritualists; Shinrin-yoku as a medical or therapeutic treatment is gaining both popularity and legitimacy among scientific researchers and medical professionals alike as field studies and clinical trials consistently produce positive results.
 From small-group studies to meta-analyses (multiple comparable studies), the research indicates Shinrin-yoku is an effective way to combat hypertension and cardiovascular disease, diabetes, hypertriglyceridemia, ADHD, anxiety and depression and more.